dtwright/lily58-mods/README.md

 [greyhatmiddleman](https://github.com/greyhatmiddleman/crkbd-pimoroni-trackball) and [foureight84](https://github.com/foureight84/sofle-keyboard-pimoroni).
 The hardware follows greyhatmiddleman's approach of using a [SparkFun Pro USB-C Pro Micro with Qwiic connector](https://www.sparkfun.com/products/15795) to provide the I2C connection for the Pimoroni and mounting the trackball module on the right-hand pro micro cover.
-Before assembly, I also drilled out all the center holes in the switch mounting footprints to 5mm so that a [ChocV2](https://www.kailhswitch.com/mechanical-keyboard-switches/key-switches/kailh-low-profile-switch-choc-v2.html) switch will fit - I really want to mess with those at some point.
+Before assembly, I also drilled out all the center holes in the switch mounting footprints on the keyboard PCB to 5mm so that a [ChocV2](https://www.kailhswitch.com/mechanical-keyboard-switches/key-switches/kailh-low-profile-switch-choc-v2.html) switch will fit - I really want to mess with those at some point, and this seemed like the easiest time to prepare for it.

 ![Mounted Sparkfun Pro Micro](./imgs/sparkfun_mounted.jpg)